This is one of the longest-running film music e-zines providing hundreds of CD reviews over the years.

 plus a 30-minute cable TV program about film music from the 1930s to 1950s with Roger Hall as special guest.

-This title is available on a DVD-ROM.
+This title is available on a DVD-ROM or USB Flash Drive.

 No. 3: